 The smaller cabin feels extremely private, and to the best of my knowledge, it’s the only Business Class cabin in a wide-body aircraft with only one row of seats.
 However, this smaller cabin is situated just ahead of the Premium Economy bulkhead seats, so it may be less appealing to some passengers.

-The 2-2-2 layout is ideal for passengers traveling together as a couple, friends or colleagues, but it is not the best when you are a solo traveler because you have to crawl over the legs of your neighbor to reach the aisle when you are allocated in a window seat and because of the apparent lack of privacy.
-However, paired seats are staggered by a couple of inches (cm) and separated by a fixed divider screen, which guarantees enough privacy in case you are seated next to a stranger.
+The 2-2-2 layout is ideal for passengers traveling together as a couple, friends, or colleagues.
+Still, it is not the best when you are a solo traveler because you have to crawl over the legs of your neighbor to reach the aisle when you are allocated in a window seat and because of the apparent lack of privacy.
+However, paired seats are staggered by a couple of inches (cm) and separated by a fixed divider screen, which guarantees enough privacy should you be seated next to a stranger.

 The cabin’s interior feels fresh, airy, and modern.
 As a passenger, you can notice that a lot of effort has been put in the design; for example, the bulkheads’ handles feature the KLM logo in metalwork, and the sustainable carpet is specially developed Wilton woven carpet made of Norwegian wool.